beam-community/ex_machina/README.md

     title: title
   }

-  # merge attributes at the end to emulate ExMachina default behavior
+  # merge attributes and evaluate lazy attributes at the end to emulate
-  merge_attributes(article, attrs)
+  # ExMachina's default behavior
+  article
+  |> merge_attributes(attrs)
+  |> evaluate_lazy_attributes()
 end
 ```

 **NOTE** that in this case ExMachina will _not_ merge the attributes into your
-factory, and you will have to do this on your own if desired.
+factory, and it will not evaluate lazy attributes.
+You will have to do this on
+your own if desired.

 ### Non-map factories